-Over 70 per cent of the New Zealand population live in urban areas and there is an increasing shift towards urban living, typified by housing intensification such as apartments and townhouses.
+Over 70 per cent of the population in both New Zealand and Australia live in urban areas or major cities.
+And there is an increasing shift towards urban living, typified by housing intensification such as apartments and townhouses.
 Many of these residents will not have the space or need to own passenger vehicles and many won’t have access to parking at home or work.

 The advent of e-power has changed transport options for many.
 E-bikes have increased the effective commuting range of cyclists and opened up this activity to people who may have hung up their cycle clips years ago.
 For shorter commutes, e-scooters have presented new options to those closer to our cities.